terryjbates/redis-log-import/README.md

     99.32.443.66 - [06/May/2013:09:54:52 -0400] "GET /index.php HTTP/1.1" 200 (etc) <numerical ID>

-Figuring out what log lines are attached to a collection is simple enough by grepping for the numerical identifier through the access log.
+Figuring out what log lines are attached to a collection is simple enough by using grep to search for the numerical identifier in the access log.
 It becomes challenging if the web presence is served by multiple machines.
 It is easy to wait until day's end, when traffic is not "live", grep each individual web server's access logs, combine log lines of interest, sort by timestamp and present them.
 We can do this *while* the data is being collected.

 # Data Collection Questions